Rosalita/GoViolin/README.md

 # rosie-app

-Violego is a web app that helps with practice violin.
+Violego is a web app written in Go that helps with violin practice.

-Violego enables practice over 1 and 2 octaves.
+Violego allows practice over both 1 and 2 octaves.

 Contains:
 * Major Scales